mirunaish/cat-chat/README.md

 accessed, etc.) the call is ended and the status box informs the user of the reason.

 ### Bugs / issues
-* After a call is ended, a new call fails to connect.
 * Behavior if a connection is made while the server device is in a call is undefined.
 The server thread cannot be stopped due to a port conflict on restarting
 * IP server does not always correctly return the IP address.
 Three attempts are made to increase the